MS Student Orientation Schedule

 Here is a schedule of orientation events sponsored by the Computer Science Department.
 There are many other campus-wide orientation events that you might like to explore.
 Please visit the Graduate Student Information Center's website in September for detailed information: https://glo.stanford.edu/.

 Please do not miss this meeting!
-It is the most important orientation event for all new CS graduate students and will be held from 10:00 am to 3:00 pm on Wednesday, September 21, 2016.
+It is the most important orientation event for all new CS graduate students and will be held from 10:00 am to 3:00 pm on Thursday, September 20, 2018.
 Registration will be from 10:00 - 11:00 am.
-Lunch will be served from 11:00 am - 11:45 am in Gates 104.
+Lunch will be served from 11:00 am - 11:45 am in At &T patio.
 From noon to 3:00, there will be a meeting during which various members of the department will speak about the program requirements, enrollment, advising, computing facilities and much more.
-This meeting is mandatory for all new Masters students and is advised for Coterm and Additional Degree students.
+This meeting is mandatory for all new Masters students and is recommended for Coterm and Additional Degree students.

 MS Contact and Additional Information